Expert prostate cancer treatment in Minnesota and western Wisconsin

 If you’re diagnosed with prostate cancer, it’s important to know that you’re not alone.
 Over 10% of men will be diagnosed with prostate cancer, making this one of the most common cancers in men.
-We’re here to help you get answers, understand your options and guide you through every step of your treatment.
+We’re here to help you get answers, understand your options and guide you through every step of your prostate cancer treatment.
 And with modern cancer centers in Minnesota and western Wisconsin, convenient, comfortable care is always close to home.

 At HealthPartners and Park Nicollet, we know that effectively treating cancer goes beyond just the physical symptoms.
 We make sure you get the expert care you need for your physical, mental and emotional health with the latest in evidenced-based medicine, surgical techniques, advanced treatment options, research and integrative therapies.
 Our urologists, oncologists and other specialists work as a team to provide comprehensive care for even the most complex types of prostate cancer.
-We’ll create a personalized treatment plan with the best treatment options for you, which might include surgery, radiation or immunotherapy.
+We’ll create a personalized treatment plan with the best prostate cancer treatment options for you, which might include surgery, radiation or immunotherapy.